Thomas V. Morris

 Thomas V. Morris (born 1952), is an American philosopher.
 He is a former professor of philosophy at the University of Notre Dame, Indiana.
 He is a founder of the Morris Institute for Human Values, and author of several books.
 He is also a business and motivational speaker, applying philosophical themes and concepts to business and professional life.

-Morris sees the past century's focus on technical efforts in analytic philosophy as having given philosophy the image of an arcane or irrelevant endeavor.
-He has attempted to make philosophy widely accessible, rediscovering the practical side of philosophy, and introducing people to the themes and philosophers.
+Morris's work explores the 20th century's focus on technical efforts in analytic philosophy as having given philosophy the image of an arcane or irrelevant endeavor.
+His work often has the aim of making philosophy widely accessible, rediscovering the practical side of philosophy, and introducing people to the themes and philosophers.

 Early life

 Morris was born and grew up in North Carolina.
-Morris is an avid rock guitarist.
 He graduated from the University of North Carolina at Chapel Hill, where he was a Morehead Scholar, and holds a Ph.D. in Philosophy and Religious Studies from Yale University.
 UNC has honored him with the "Distinguished Young Alumnus Award".

 Academia

-For fifteen years Morris served as a professor of philosophy at the University of Notre Dame, where he attempted to transform esoteric concepts and obscure academic texts into lively and fun learning experiences.
-As an example, he arranged for the school marching band to play in class to motivate students who were about to take a test in one of his philosophy classes.

-Morris has made academic contributions to the philosophy of religion and is considered an important contributor to analytic discussions of many critical areas in both philosophy and theology.
-One of his earliest publications remains a classic text in contemporary philosophical theology, The Logic of God Incarnate.
-He has also written other works in general philosophy, as well as in philosophical theology, such as Anselmian Explorations: Essays in Philosophical Theology (1987), Divine and Human Action: Essays in the Metaphysics of Theism (1988), Philosophy and the Christian Faith (1988), Our Idea of God (1991), and God and the Philosophers: The Reconciliation of Faith and Reason.
+Morris has made many academic contributions to the philosophy of religion and theology.
+For fifteen years Morris served as a professor of philosophy at the University of Notre Dame.
+One of his earliest publications in philosophical theology was The Logic of God Incarnate (1986).
+Other academic publications include Anselmian Explorations: Essays in Philosophical Theology (1987), Divine and Human Action: Essays in the Metaphysics of Theism (1988), Philosophy and the Christian Faith (1988), Our Idea of God (1991), and God and the Philosophers: The Reconciliation of Faith and Reason.